 People living with HIV who smoke have a risk almost three times more likely to have a heart attack than smoking HIV-negative, according to published online Dutch data before it is published on paper in Clinical Infectious Diseases (Clinical Infectious Diseases).
-The study suggests that smoking leads the number of heart attacks notesof in people living with HIV in rich scenarios resources with other factors being less important.
+The study suggests that smoking spearheads the number of attacks the heart watchesof in people living with HIV in rich scenarios resources with other factors being less important.

 At the same time, a major supplier of health care in California reported a drop in the incidence of heart attacks in people living with HIV in recent years with rates now equivalent to HIV-negative people.
-They attribute the change not only the cessation of smoking, but also to better monitoring of cardiovascular risk, greater use of medications to reduce and prevent cholesterol and early initiation of therapyantiretroviral.
+They attribute the change not only the cessation of smoking, but also better monitoring of cardiovascular risks, greater use of drugs to reduce and prevent cholesterol and early initiation of therapy antiretroviral.

 Cardiovascular disease and heart attacks